Reagan Ogle: Scunthorpe United

 At the start of the 2022–23 season, Ogle's first-team opportunities at Hartlepool became limited due to him becoming the club's third-choice right-back.
 As a result, on 29 July 2022, he signed for National League club Scunthorpe United on a free transfer.
 Despite relegation to the National League North, Ogle received plaudits for his performances and was named as the club's Supporters' and Players' Player of the Year at the end of the 2022–23 season.
 He made a total of 38 league appearances in his debut season for The Iron.

 In June 2023, it was revealed Scunthorpe had turned a bid from National League side Oldham Athletic to sign Ogle.
 In a statement, the club said he remained firmly in manager Jimmy Dean's plans for the upcoming 2023–24 season.

 Oldham Athletic

 On 29 May 2024, it was announced Reagan had turned down a new contract with Scunthorpe to join Oldham Athletic.
 He scored his first goal for Oldham on his fourth appearance for the club in a 4–1 loss to Aldershot Town.
 In June 2025, Ogle became the first footballer from Wollongong to play at Wembley Stadium as Oldham won promotion to League Two via the play-offs.
+In January 2026, Ogle suffered from a spinal injury which saw him ruled out for four months.
+Due to this, he played only 17 times in all competitions for Oldham in the 2025–26 season.

+Scunthorpe United

+In June 2026, Ogle rejoined Scunthorpe on a free transfer.